Korjubzot/virtual-pet/README.md

 Virtual Pet is a JavaScript based game that works like Tamagotchi.
 Feed your pet, walk it, care for it, love it <3.

+Built by Billy Walker for the Command Shift March 2023 cohort.

 ## Installation

 Fork and clone the Virtual Pet repository to your local machine.
 Run npm install to download any dependencies.

-In Node REPL, run the following commands to spawn a new pet.
+In Node REPL, run the following commands to spawn a new pet:

+    const Pet = require('./src/pet.js')
+    pet = new Pet('PetNameHere')

 ## Usage